-The 2016 Purchase Agreement provides that the Investor is obligated to purchase up to 405,000,000 shares of the Company's common stock in multiple closings, with the Investor having purchased 105,000,000 shares at an aggregate purchase price of \$8,400 (or \$0.08 per share) at the initial closing on March 10, 2016.
-The 2016 Purchase Agreement provides that the Investor will purchase the remaining 200,000,000 shares at \$0.15 per share and 100,000,000 shares at \$0.25 per share for an aggregate purchase price of \$55,000 no later than 90 days after the satisfaction of certain conditions, including Company shareholder approval of an amendment to the Company's Amended and Restated Certificate of Incorporation increasing the Company's authorized number of shares of common stock from 700,000,000 to 1,100,000,000 (the "Charter Amendment").
+The 2016 Purchase Agreement provided that the Investor is obligated to purchase up to 405,000,000 shares of the Company's common stock in multiple closings, with the Investor having purchased 105,000,000 shares at an aggregate purchase price of \$8,400 (or \$0.08 per share) at the initial closing on March 10, 2016.
+The 2016 Purchase Agreement provided that the Investor will purchase the remaining 200,000,000 shares at \$0.15 per share and 100,000,000 shares at \$0.25 per share for an aggregate purchase price of \$55,000 after the satisfaction of certain conditions, including Company shareholder approval of an amendment to the Company's Amended and Restated Certificate of Incorporation increasing the Company's authorized number of shares of common stock from 700,000,000 to 1,100,000,000 (the "Charter Amendment").

 In addition to the shares issuable under the 2016 Purchase Agreement, the Company also issued to the Investor a warrant to acquire 10,066,809 shares of common stock of the Company at an exercise price of \$0.07 per share.
-The warrant vests in increments on each closing date under the 2016 Purchase Agreement for a number of warrant shares that is proportionate to the amount of shares purchased under the 2016 Purchase Agreement on such closing date (with 2,609,913 warrant shares having initially vested on March 10, 2016).
-The warrant will expire on the 10th anniversary of its issuance date; provided however, that should the subsequent closings under the 2016 Purchase Agreement not occur prior to the 90th day after the filing of the Charter Amendment, the warrant will automatically terminate and the Investor shall have no further right to exercise the remaining unvested 7,456,896 warrant shares under the warrant.
+The warrant vests in increments on each closing date under the 2016 Purchase Agreement for a number of warrant shares that is proportionate to the amount of shares purchased under the 2016 Purchase Agreement on such closing date (with 2,609,913 warrant shares having initially vested on March 10, 2016 and the remaining 7,456,896 warrant shares vesting on October 26, 2016).
+The warrant will expire on the 10th anniversary of its issuance date.

-The 2016 Purchase Agreement also provides that the Investor will have the right to designate one (1) individual to serve on the Company's Board of Directors.
-Once the Investor purchases the remaining 300,000,000 shares of common stock under the 2016 Purchase Agreement, the Investor will thereafter have the right to designate an additional two individuals to serve on the Company's Board of Directors (such that the Investor would have designation rights with respect to three of the seven members of the Company's Board of Directors, with one such member serving as Chairman).
-The 2016 Purchase Agreement also provides that, with certain limited exceptions, if the Company issues any shares of common stock at any time through the 5th anniversary of the Purchase Agreement, the Investor will have a preemptive right to subscribe for and to purchase at the same price per share (or at market price, in the case of issuance of shares pursuant to stock options) the number of shares necessary to maintain its ownership percentage of Company-issued shares of common stock.
+The 2016 Purchase Agreement also provided that the Investor would have the right to designate one individual to serve on the Company's Board of Directors.
+Once the Investor purchases the remaining 300,000,000 shares of common stock under the 2016 Purchase Agreement, the Investor would thereafter have the right to designate an additional two individuals to serve on the Company's Board of Directors (such that the Investor would have designation rights with respect to three of the seven members of the Company's Board of Directors, with one such member serving as Chairman).
+The 2016 Purchase Agreement also provided that, with certain limited exceptions, if the Company issues any shares of common stock at any time through the 5th anniversary of the Purchase Agreement, the Investor will have a preemptive right to subscribe for and to purchase at the same price per share (or at market price, in the case of issuance of shares pursuant to stock options) the number of shares necessary to maintain its ownership percentage of Company-issued shares of common stock.